The Skin Benefits of Vitamin E

 So, what gives vitamin E its protective qualities?
 Well, to start with, it is a highly effective antioxidant.
 This means it protects against the harmful effects of excess free radical production.
 Vitamin E is acquired through the diet, but with age and increased sun exposure, the levels of vitamin E that are found in the skin decline.
 This effect is exacerbated by ionising radiation, putting cancer patients at increased risk, particularly as they are also likely to accumulate excess damaging free radicals.
 This can result in those who are undergoing cancer treatment having skin that looks prematurely aged, the most visible sign being dry, mechanically fragile skin.
 For a detailed review on factors that affect the skin, including aging, click here.
 Supplementing the skin’s vitamin E supplies with a topically-applied lotion can help to protect against some of this damage.
 In fact, most over-the-counter anti-aging creams sold today contain 0.5-1% vitamin E, demonstrating how widely used it is.

-One way of incorporating vitamin E into a cosmetic product is to use plant-based oils.
-The Ozalys Precious Care Day and Night Moisturising Cream contains peach kernal oil and the Ozalys Soothing Care Soft Scalp Milk contains sweet almond oil; which are both excellent providers of vitamin E. The advantage to using these products is that the humectant-rich cocktail of ingredients brings moisturising relief, whilst the plant-based oils, which are rich in vitamin E, also provide natural sun protection.
+One way of incorporating vitamin E into a cosmetic product is to use plant-based oils such as the sweet almond oil which also provides natural sun protection.
 This makes them an ideal solution for anyone who is suffering from dry, painful, inflamed skin.

 - Burke, K E, et al. “Effects of Topical and Oral Vitamin E on Pigmentation and Skin Cancer Induced by Ultraviolet Irradiation in Skh:2 Hairless Mice.”
 Nutrition and Cancer, vol. 38, no. 1, 2000, pp. 87–97., doi:10.1207/S15327914NC381_13.